 The mayor's office is open to further talks between the city and HBO, Chai said.

 Neither Polly Anthony, the show's executive producer, nor HBO communications executives in New York could be reached Saturday for a response.
 The mayor has not previously weighed in publicly about the show.
-No permits have been issued for filming and it's not clear what city
+No permits have been issued for filming and it's not clear what city officials might do to stop the HBO project from going forward.

 People involved — including Anthony and screenwriter Evan Reilly — have made extensive efforts to get the city on board, a Dec.
 19 memo written by Ami Zins, the city's film coordinator, suggests.